dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 dialogBtn.setOnAction(event ->
     workbench.showConfirmationDialog(
        "Continue without saving?",
-       "Are you sure you want to continue without saving + your document?",
+       "Are you sure you want to continue without saving" + "your document?",
        buttonType -> { // Proceed and validate the result }
     )
 );</td>